Qumulo/docs/rest-api-guide/tree-delete/tree-delete_jobs_id.md

 ---
 category: /Tree Delete
 methods:
-  delete:
-    parameters:
-    - description: Job ID
-      name: id
-      required: true
-    preview: false
-    response_body: {}
-    responses:
-    - code: '200'
-      description: Return value on success
+  get:
-    summary: Cancel directory-tree deletion on the specified directory.
+    summary: Get status of directory-tree deletion on the specified directory.
 If the job has finished, returns 404.
 Also returns 404 if there was never a job on the given object
-  get:
     parameters:
+    - name: id
-    - description: Job ID
+      description: Job ID
-      name: id
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"tree_delete_job_status\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"id\": {\n      \"description\": \"The ID of\